-- The value of your investment can go down as well as up so you might not get back the amount you put in - There are different risks for different funds, please refer to your Fund Guide for more information. - As the price of everyday goods and services goes up, your money won't stretch as far as the same amount would now.
-This is called inflation. - If the total charges are more than any overall growth achieved, your plan will fall in value, possibly to even less than you have invested. - If you withdraw money from the With-Profits Fund we may reduce the value by applying a Market Value Reduction.
-We explain this in the section 'Where are my payments invested?'. - There may be a delay in buying, selling or switching to or from certain funds. - If you are making payments for additional life cover, your cover will cease if you stop making payments to the NHS AVC Pension Scheme or if you leave the main scheme.
+- The value of your investment can go down as well as up so you might not get back the amount you put in. - There are different risks for different funds, please refer to your Fund Guide for more information. - As the price of everyday goods and services goes up, your money won't stretch as far as the same amount would now.
+This is called inflation. - If the total charges are more than any overall growth achieved, your plan will fall in value, possibly to even less than you have invested. - If you withdraw money from our With-Profits Fund we may reduce the value by applying a Market Value Reduction.
+We explain this in the section 'Where are my payments invested?'. - There may be a delay in buying, selling or switching to or from certain funds. - If you are making payments for additional life cover, your cover will cease if you stop making payments to the Local Government AVC or if you leave the main scheme. - If you exchange your salary for pension payments, in certain circumstances, this may affect any future state benefits you may be entitled to.
+This may also affect any salary related benefits, such as death benefits, redundancy, mortgage applications or statutory payments.